foklan/pfSense-internet-check/README.md

 Click "Save"

-## Instructions to setup mail notifications
+## Instructions to setup daily mail reports
 In this section we will setup email reports which will be generated once a day and send to email at midnight (00:01)

 1. ### Setup your email accounts for notiications